 A Line of Position (LOP) is a straight line marked on a nautical chart on which one is located somewhere, determined through the use of a sextant and pertinent calculations.

-The main purpose of this website is to provide instructions and guidance on how to plot and calculate this line of position with the sun using the traditional method.
+The main purpose of this website is to provide instructions and guidance on how to plot, calculate, and understand a line of position using the sun with traditional methods.

 In summary, while a Line of Position indicates that the vessel’s location is somewhere along that line, it does not provide a precise fix on its location.